jamesallardice/front-end-build/README.md

  - [Ruby JSON gem](http://flori.github.com/json/)
  - [Java](http://java.com/en/download/index.jsp)

-Full Frontal has been tested on OS X Lion and Windows 7.
+Front End Build has been tested on OS X Lion and Windows 7.
 It should run on any system that supports the above technologies.

 ## Usage